marionettejs/backbone.marionette/docs/marionette.application.module.md

 This is most useful when defining a module across multiple files and using a single definition to specify the `startWithParent` option.

-If you wish to combine the `startWithparent` object literal with a module definition, you can include a `define` attribute on the object literal, set to the module function:
+If you wish to combine the `startWithParent` object literal with a module definition, you can include a `define` attribute on the object literal, set to the module function: